Scrutiny of EU law-making in the Sejm - since 13 February 2011

 Draft EU legal acts and other EU documents sent to the Sejm are entered once a week into one of two lists:

-The lists, prepared by the Bureau of Research, are passed on to all members of the European Union Affairs Committee with a request to submit their comments.
+The lists, prepared by the Sejm's research bureau, are passed on to all members of the European Union Affairs Committee with a request to submit their comments.
 Next, both lists for the given week with comments and suggestions from the Committee members and the staff of the EU Unit are sent to the members of the Presidium of the SUE.

 2.2.
 Decisions of the Presidium of the EU Affairs Committee